OfficeDev/open-xml-docs/docs/how-to-apply-a-style-to-a-paragraph-in-a-word-processing-document.md

 the run properties.

-To create the **rPr** element with the appropriate child elements, the code creates an instance of the <span sdata="cer" target="T:DocumentFormat.OpenXml.Wordprocessing.StyleRunProperties"><span class="nolink">StyleRunProperties</span></span> class and then appends instances of the appropriate property classes.
+To create the **rPr** element with the appropriate child elements, the code creates an instance of the [StyleRunProperties](https://msdn.microsoft.com/library/office/documentformat.openxml.wordprocessing.stylerunproperties.aspx) class and then appends instances of the appropriate property classes.
 For this code example, the style specifies the Lucida Console font, a point size of 12, rendered in bold and italic, using the Accent2 color from the document